 Transportation: Transportation by private van, 2x train (Expedition train).

-If you would like to do the short hike without camping, you can visit the follow hike Short Inca Trail to Machu Picchu 2 Days
+If you would like to do the hike without camping, you can visit the follow hike Short Inca Trail to Machu Picchu 2 Days

 IMPORTANT NOTE: THAT FEE OF THESE MONEY TRANSFER COMPANIES ARE INCLUDED IN THE PRICE OF THE TOUR !
 THIS SERVICE INCLUDED ALL EQUIPMENT AND SERVICE.
 On the first payment included the fee.
 If you pay the 50% pre-payment include the fee and the second payment (other 50%) you need to pay in Cusco in cash please